What are asthma triggers?

 - Attend your asthma review with your doctor

-Types of asthma triggers
+Lists of asthma triggers

 People with asthma who also have a food allergy are at more risk of having a life-threatening asthma attack.
 While people with asthma are advised to follow a healthy diet, a small number have problem with eating some foods that may trigger their asthma symptoms.
 Hence, they need to be careful with the foods they eat and completely stay away from foods that trigger their asthma.